WellerQu/weekday/README.md

 ## example

-If you just only have one information, do it like this:
+If you just only have one information, like this:

 ```
 wp -a "My work is done" -p
 ```

-If you have more infomation, do it like this:
+If you have more infomation, like this:

 ```
 wp -e -p